h-holm/raspberry-pi-news-fetcher/instructions/3-set-up-rclone.md

 $ nano ~/.config/rclone/rclone.conf
 ```

-The required entry should now have been added to your Raspberry Pi's `~/.config/rclone/rclone.conf` file.
+The required entry has now been added to your Raspberry Pi's `~/.config/rclone/rclone.conf` file.

 ### 3.3.
-See whether the remote has been set up
+Verify That Remote Has Been Set Up

 Run the below command to check whether the remote has been added to `rclone`: